Uniform pathwise stability of additive singular SDEs driven by fractional Brownian motion: Well-posedness and regularity of the solution

 Splitting $[t_0,T]$ into $\lceil \frac{1}{\ell} \rceil$ small consecutive intervals of size at most $\ell$, iterating the above and using the sub-additivity of the H\"older semi-norm, we obtain the claimed estimate. \end{proof}

 \paragraph{Quantitative stability with respect to the initial condition.} We now investigate the stability with respect to the initial condition.
 It will be important to explicit the dependence in time of the estimates as they will be used to analyse the long-time behaviour of solutions.
-First, we need an intermediary lemma on the H\"older regularity of the difference of any two solutions. \begin{lemma} Let $\gamma \in (1-1/(2H),1)$.
+First, we need an intermediary lemma on the H\"older regularity of the difference of any two solutions. \begin{lemma} Let $\gamma \in (1-1/(2H),1)$ and $m \in [2,\infty)$.
 Let $b$ satisfy Assumption \ref{assumpb} and further assume that $b \in \mathcal{C}^\infty$.
 Let $F$ satisfy Assumption \ref{Flip}.
-Let $x,y \in \R^d$, $T \in \R$ and $t_0<T$.
-Let $(X_t)_{t \in [t_0,T]} , (Y_t)_{t \in [t_0,T]}$ denote two solutions to the SDE \eqref{eq:sde} with the same drift $b$ and respective initial conditions $x$ and $y$.
-Let $m \in [2,\infty)$ and assume that $X$ and $Y$ belong to the class $\mathcal{V}(m)$.
-There exists a constant $C:= C(m,\gamma,H,L_F,\Xi)$ such that for any $t_0\leq s < t$ with $t-s\leq 1$
+There exists a constant $C:= C(m,\gamma,H,L_F,\Xi)$ such that for any $x,y \in \R^d$, any $T \in \R$, any $t_0<T$, any two solutions $(X_t)_{t \in [t_0,T]} , (Y_t)_{t \in [t_0,T]}$ to the SDE \eqref{eq:sde} with the same drift $b$ and respective initial conditions $x$ and $y$ such that $X$ and $Y$ belong to the class $\mathcal{V}(m)$, and any $t_0\leq s < t$ with $t-s\leq 1$, we have

 \end{lemma} \begin{proof} Let $t_0 \leq s< t$ such that $ t- s \leq 1$.
 Assume without any loss of generality that $\llbracket X-B \rrbracket_{\mathcal{C}^{1+H(\gamma \wedge 0)}_{[ s, t]} L_{m,\infty}} <+\infty$.
 Let $(\tilde s,\tilde t) \in \Delta_{[s,t]}$.
 One can follow the exact same lines as in the proof of Proposition \ref{prop:stab-drift}, taking $b^n=b=g=g^n$, to arrive at \eqref{eq:stab-inter}.
 Then, letting $\ell := (2C )^{-1/(1+H(\gamma-1))}$ and using that $X,Y$ are in the class $\mathcal{V}(m)$ and $ \| X_{\tilde s} - Y_{\tilde s} \|_{L_m} \leq \sup_{r \in [s,t]} \| X_{r} - Y_{r} \|_{L_m}$, we get for $t-s \leq \ell$